MaisaDaisa/redberry-task/README.md

 This project is for real estate management application built with React, TypeScript, and Vite.

+# <span style="color: red">ATTENTION!
+FOR REDBERRY TEAM<span>

+due to few issues with design i have commented sections with issues with <span style="color: blue">"DESIGN MISGUIDANCE"</span> so please look over the issues first before assessing the work

 ## Table of Contents

 - [Installation](#installation)